 Competency Assessment Tool (CAT): Students conduct a Competency Assessment that helps them identify what competencies could be addressed during the Applied Practice.
 In addition, it presents them with all eligible competencies they can practice during their experience.
 Five competencies need to be selected and aligned with the project at the practice site.

 Learning Agreement: The Learning Agreement is an electronic record of the initiation and completion of the Applied Practice.
-The Learning Agreement includes which competencies will be practiced at the site, student’s contact information, designated advisor, preceptor’s contact information, practice start and end date, course registration and other relevant information.
-Division of Epidemiology and Community Health students must complete a Preliminary Learning Agreement (PLA) before accessing the module.
-Information on this can be found in your Program Guidebook.
-Reach out to firstname.lastname@example.org with questions.
+The Learning Agreement includes which competencies will be practiced at the site, a description of the products and activities, student’s contact information, designated advisor, preceptor’s contact information, practice start and end date, course registration, and other relevant information.

 Product Section: The Applied Practice module has a section in which students upload their products.
 Students give the product a name, provide a short description, indicate if the products are files (e.g., Word Documents, PDF, PowerPoint Presentations) or links to websites.
 Then, the information is saved.
 Students can upload many products, this process just has to be done one at a time.

-Student Evaluation: On the day after the end-date (e.g. if the practice end-date was August 4th, on August 5th), the student will be asked via an email notification to upload the products and to complete the Student Evaluation.
-The Student evaluation is a form of 12 questions related to the practice afterwards.
+Student Evaluation: On the day after the end date (e.g. if the practice end date was August 4th, on August 5th), the student will be asked via an email notification to upload the products and to complete the Student Evaluation.
+The Student evaluation is a form of 12 questions related to the practice afterward.
 Once the student completes the Student Evaluation, the preceptor is asked to complete a Preceptor Evaluation.

-Preceptor Evaluation: Preceptors will evaluate the products and provide feedback on whether the products meet or do not meet the expectations/needs for the site.
-Once the Preceptor Evaluation is completed, the advisors will be asked to review the products, Student Evaluation and Preceptor’s Evaluation for grading purposes.
+Preceptor Evaluation: Preceptors will evaluate the products and provide feedback on whether the products meet or do not meet the expectations/needs of the site.
+Once the Preceptor Evaluation is completed, the advisors will be asked to review the products, Student Evaluation, and Preceptor’s Evaluation for grading purposes.